 Working with children and young people

-Our information sheet on work experience for psychology professions contains links to local care providers, including mental health support services.
+See also the Psychology sector page for further suggestions and links to local care providers, including mental health support services.

 Jobs are advertised on:

 Find out about CVs, job applications and the recruitment process on the Apply for jobs pages.